sansseriff/phd_thesis/src/chapter_02/section_01_header.md

 ### Acknowledgements
-Boriz Korzh provided extensive assistance during ideation, construction, testing, and copyediting phases of the experiment.
-Bruce Bumble designed the elevated 0.8 K stage and innovated translation system using flexible carbon fiber rods.
-Jason Trevor provided technical assistance with the implementation of a nitrogen flow bag.
+Boris Korzh provided extensive assistance during ideation, construction, testing, and copyediting phases of the experiment.
+Marcus Runyan designed the elevated 0.8 K stage and invented a translation system using flexible carbon fiber rods.
+Jason Trevor provided technical assistance with implementing a nitrogen flow bag.
 Sahil Patel assisted with editing the manuscript.